Alstroemeria INCA ICE™ ('Koice')

 What's your garden style?:

 Alstromeria prefers to be grown in evenly moist, well-drained, rich humus, but it will tolerate drier soils.
 Choose a sheltered site in either full sun or partial shade, preferably at the base of a south or west-facing wall.
+Don't worry if it comes up later in spring than your other perennials.
+This is normal for Alstroemeria.
+It grows quickly once it emerges to make up for its late start.

 Mulch with organic material in the winter to prevent frost heaving.